Dual-Credit Students at Frank Phillips College

 You may meet with an advisor (see Advisor table below) who can help you prepare for the TSI Assessment if you need to take it.

-The cost is 10.00 per section (reading, writing, math), and you pay only for the section(s) you need to take.
+The cost is 10.00 per section (ELAR and math), and you pay only for the section(s) you need to take.
 The cost of retesting is the same.

 test